JaredMcB/DDRM/Journals/RJ_KSE_modred.md

 # Tuesday, November 24, 2020

 9:55 AM - Yesterday, I got a result for the Wiener filter using KSE data and short psi predictors.
-The Wiener filter was suspect though as it had coefficients in the thousands.
+The Wiener filter was suspect, though, as it had coefficients in the thousands.
 Today, I want to vary the parameters a bit and see if I can get a more reasonable output for the Wiener filter.
-I will ru these now on thelio because it takes my computer a very long time.
+I will run these now on thelio because it takes my computer a very long time.

 So, first I will rerun *Experiment Nov 23, 2020 1* on thelio.